 If you are in the market for a loan, the best place to find the score most likely to be used by lenders is directly from FICO.
 You can click here to be directed to the FICO website, where you can check out your FICO score.

-Another option is to check out Credit Karma and/or Credit Sesame.
-I did a study based on my own credit scores to see how similar their (free!) scores were to the actual FICO score I obtained when I applied for a mortgage.
+Another option is to check out Credit Karma.
+I did a study based on my own credit scores to see how similar their (free!) scores were to the actual FICO Score I obtained when I applied for a mortgage.
 The scores were surprisingly close.
 Plus, these services can show you what’s helping your scores and what’s hurting your scores.
 Even if the number isn’t perfect, you can get an idea of what you’re doing right and what you could do better if you need to improve your credit score.

 And if you’re in the market for a big purchase – like a home or a mortgage refinance – that information can be invaluable.